SENSUOUS SKIN + HEALTHY HAIR, Naturally! (A Recipe for My Delicious, Nutritious Herbal Tea Blend)

 1 part Cinnamon Chips

 Just blend all the herbs together, and you have a healthy and gorgeous tea that tastes delicious too!
 Enjoy!

-By the way, I purchase any herbs I don't grow or forage from Starwest Botanicals!
+NOTE: The links above are for Amazon for your convenience.
+But I usually purchase any herbs I don't grow or forage from Starwest Botanicals!
 I highly recommend their quality as well as the amazing array of other health products they have.

 How to Prepare Herbal Teas